MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 ### Passing and returning nulls

 I'm a fan of the book [Clean Code](http://blog.markpearl.co.za/Clean-Code) - if you haven't read it I recommend you do.
-In Clean Code Uncle Bob suggests two things regarding nulls:
+In Clean Code the author suggests two things regarding nulls:

 - Do not write methods that return null
 - Do not pass null values in to your methods